 Psychology tells us that people are more likely to trust and like people who are similar to themselves.
 Is your customer cracking jokes?
 Maintain the mood by providing funny and light responses.
 Is your customer clearly in a hurry?
 Pick up the conversation’s pace.
 Are they rolling with tech lingo?
 Try and reflect that language right back.

-Practice behavioural flexibility with your coworkers and in your personal life to master all kinds of conversation mirroring techniques with ease.
+Practice behavioral flexibility with your coworkers and in your personal life to master all kinds of conversation mirroring techniques with ease.